titimoby/pachuino/README.md

 Clonez puis sélectionnez la branche correspondant à l'étape recherchée.

 * Etape 1 :
-** charger une image encodée grâce à l'outil développé par Steph : https://gamebuino.com/fr/creations/image-transcoder
+  * charger une image encodée grâce à l'outil développé par Steph : https://gamebuino.com/fr/creations/image-transcoder
   * l'afficher avec l'animation

---- English version ---
+***
+_English version_
 # Learn how to code a game on Gamebuino*

 The idea is to show you the steps I am taking in my learning by offering you a branch at each important step.